 Any person who sits through six hours of a conference, meeting or workshop should be declared legally dead and their estate probated.
 Is there anyone who is championing the cause of marathon meetings?
+Can we agree that we need to design better meeting agendas?
 We already know that long meetings can become boring, but now there is evidence that “Death by PowerPoint” is actually possible.

 Long Meetings are a Killer – No Joke